-This course will develop students' understanding of the large, small, and companion animal industry, animal anatomy and physiology, animal nutrition, animal reproduction, animal ethics and welfare issues, animal health, veterinary medicine, veterinary office practices, and animal services to humans.
+This course will develop students' understanding of the large, small, and companion animal industry, animal anatomy and physiology, animal ethics and welfare issues, animal health, veterinary medicine, veterinary office practices, veterinary math, animal restraint skills, and basic veterinary clinical skills.
 Career exploration will focus on veterinarian, veterinary lab technicians, office lab assistant, small animal production, research lab assistant, and animal nutrition lab technician.
 Since FFA and Supervised Agricultural Experience Programs (SAEPs) are integral components of this course, students are required to maintain SAEPs, and be a member of FFA while participating in activities of the FFA Organization.
+The top four members within the class will have the opportunity to compete in a Veterinary Science Contest at the state level at Crowder college, where scholarships may be obtained.
+It is recommended that students first complete Advanced Animal Science prior to taking the course, but is not required.